Vivek-anand-jain/Implementation-of-SFB-in-ns-3/README.md

 ### Overview

 Stochastic Fair Blue (SFB) is extenstion of BLUE Active Queue Management (AQM) [1] mechanism, and has been implemented in ns-2 [2].
-Linux Kernel Code [3] is also available.
+Linux Kernel Code [3] for SFB is also available.
 This repository contains an implementation of SFB in ns-3 [4].

 ### References